lbuchs/WebAuthn/README.md

 ### Supported attestation statement formats
 * android-key &#x2705;
 * android-safetynet &#x2705;
+* apple &#x274C;
 * fido-u2f &#x2705;
 * none &#x2705;
 * packed &#x2705;
-* tpm &#x274C;
+* tpm &#x2705;

-This library supports authenticators which are signed with a X.509 certificate or self attestation.
+This library supports authenticators which are signed with a X.509 certificate or which are self attested.
 ECDAA is not supported.

 ## Workflow